-A review of the North Carolina Department of Public Safety (NCDPS) Policy F.3400 (Inmate Sexual Abuse and Sexual Harassment) revised 8/12/2019 and Policy A .3000A (Evaluation & Management Transgender Offenders) revised 8/22/2019 requires an in-depth PREA Training upon initially becoming an employee (entry level training) as well as refresher training annually.
+A review of the North Carolina Department of Public Safety (NCDPS) Policy F.3400 (Inmate Sexual Abuse and Sexual Harassment) revised 8/12/2019 and Policy E. 2700 (Evaluation & Management Transgender Offenders) revised 8/22/2019 requires an in-depth PREA Training upon initially becoming an employee (entry level training) as well as refresher training annually.
 All the PREA training provided to employees statewide contains all ten (10) topics consistent with this standard's requirements and is tailored to all facilities with the gender of their inmate populations.
 These topics consist of: zero-tolerance policy, how to prevent, detect, report and respond to allegations of sexual abuse and sexual harassment, inmate's right to be free from sexual abuse and sexual harassment, staff and inmates rights to be free from retaliation for reporting sexual abuse and sexual harassment incidents, dynamics of sexual abuse and sexual harassment in confinement, common reactions of sexual abuse and sexual harassment victims, how to detect and respond to signs of threatened and actual sexual abuse and how to distinguish between consensual sexual contact and sexual abuse between inmates, how to avoid inappropriate relationships with inmates, how to communicate effectively and professionally with inmates, including LGBTI, and gender nonconforming inmates, and relevant laws related to mandatory reporting of sexual abuse to outside authorities.
 Also, the staff receives training on professional and ethical boundaries relating not only to PREA but to their role as an employee.
+Also, Caswell CC's Standard Operating Procedures (SOP) Chapter F (Custody and Security) Title .2300 (Operational Searches) revised 9/30/19 reflects at the facility level the specifications to the department's policy and procedure on PREA training.